aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _419_ [Footnote explaining the idiocy of the idea of supply and demand as an explanation for price, propagated by 'the vulgar economist, who imagines, like an inverted Archimedes, that in the determination of the market price of labour by supply and demand he has found the fulcrum by means of which he cannot so much move the world, as bring it to a standstill'.]

+*Chapter 12: The Concept of Relative Surplus Value*

+_430_ Relative surplus value can be inceased by shortening the amount of labour time which is socially necessary to produce a particular commodity.

+_432_ As the reduction of socially necessary labour time is a consequence of the increase of surplus value the labour process is constantly revolutionised.

+The increased surplus value re-couped from lengthening the working day is increased absolute surplus value.

+The cheapening of a commodity by raising productivity in the sector in which it is produced resonates along the supply chain; a raising of the productivity in the production of thread will make shoes and clothes cheaper.

+As the raising of productivity will shorten the amount of necessary labour time required to produce a commodity, larger portion of the working day is expended on the production of surplus value, which means the capitalist can sell the commodity at a price higher than the social price.

+_433_ This the mechanism behind market competition.

+_436_ Once the capitalists introduce the same innovation the advantage vanishes and the social price catches up.

+_437_ The absolute value of a commodity is irrelevant to the capitalist: only the surplus is important.

+*Chapter 13: Co-operation*

+_439_ One of the conditions most important for the development of manufacture is the concentration of workers in one place.

+It can be seen in the handicraft trades, with the primary difference between it and production under the guilds (presumably) is the number of people involved in the assembly of a particular commodity.

+_440_ When a certain minimum of workers are concentrated in one place individual differences or deviations of productivity reach an equilibrium and average each other out.

+_441_ This can only happen when a number of workers are employed by the same capitalist; this equalisation can occur when twelve workers toil for the same boss, but not if these twelve workers were toiling for six different bosses.

+If one of these workers took significantly longer than the average socially necessary labour time to produce a commodity his labour would not count as average labour, it would be unsaleable or saleable only at less than the average value.

+_442_ Concentration also secures economy in the mans of production, a smaller part of their value is distributed to each product.

+_448_ Co-operation requires significant capital outlay in order to get started.

+Which means it requires the productive forces to have reached a particular level.

+_449_ Concentration and co-operation also clarifies the antagonism that exists between capital and labour.

+_450_ The despotism integral to the capital / labour relationship assumes new forms, a new caste of foremen, supervisors and overseers develop.

+[Slavery]

+Footnote on how the USian frontier yeomanry, unlike slaves, do not require superintendence.

+_452_ Pre-capitalist forms of co-operation are characterised by common ownership over the means of production and tribal or communitarian social forms in general.
+Co-operation in the middle ages and colonial settlements have depended on coercion, enslavement.

+_453_ From the peasant and the artisan's perspective, co-operation is a novel invention of capitalist production.

+The productive power of capitalism is the productive power of concentrated labour, not the productive power of capital.

+*Chapter 14: The Division of Labour and Manufacture*

+**The Dual Origin of Manufacture**

+_455_ The period Marx argues is characterised by manufacture extends from the middle of the sixteenth century to the last third of the eighteenth.

+Its origin can be located firstly in the assembly of workers in a single workshop under a single capitalist, bringing together and rationalising a work process previously conducted by a number of individually employed handicraftsmen, e.g. tailors, locksmiths, glaziers, painters, gilders etc.

+_456_ It may also happen by retaining these individual roles within a single premises; over time these individual roles manifest themselves as a division of labour.

+**2. The Specialised Worker and His Tools**

+_458_ This increases productivity.

+_470_ In every craft it takes control of manufacture creates a class of 'so-called unskilled labourers, a class strictly excluded by the nature of the handicraft industry'.

+Manufacture develops a specialty towards the standardisation or perfection of efficient production it does so at the expense of the workers' all-round human development (in a technical rather than spiritual sense).

+For the unskilled labourer, the cost of apprenticeship vanishes, for the skilled labourer it falls.

+One exception to this rule comes in instances where the development of the labour process throws up new and unforseen practices which did not exist in handicraft.

+_471_ Footnote about how Marx changed his view of tribal society, believing that the family was a development subsequent to the tribe.

+_472_ Account of spheres of production and exchange in tribal societies.

+_'The foundation of every division of labour which has attained a certain degree of development, and has been brought about by the exchange of commodities, is the separation of town from country'._

+_473_ Relatively large population an additional requirement for the productive capacity of labour in co-operation.

+[Footnote which anticipates Mike Davis' _Late Victorian Holocausts_]

+_475_ Adam Smith doesn't understand manufacture; the crucial distinction is that the individual artisan produces a commodity; in manufacture commodity are the common output of a mass of workers.

+_476_ The division of labour within the workshop depends on the despotic power the capitalist wields over their own premises.

+The division of labour within society depends on the dispersal of means of production among many independent producers.

+Within the workshop definite amounts of workers will be subjected to definite functions in society outside the workshop the anarchic and unplanned nature of capitalist production prevails, these are necessary opposites of each other.

+[Line about tending towards equilibrium here I'm not sure of]

+_477_ pre-capitalist modes of society had planned economies and no division of labour.

+[Asiatic Mode of Production]

+_479_ _'The simplicity of the productive organism in these self-sufficing communities which constantly reproduce themselves in the same form and, when accidentally destroyed, spring up again in the same spot and with the same name - this simplicity supplies the key to the riddle of the unchangeability of Asiatic societies, which is in such striking contrast with their constant dissolution and refounding of Asiatic states, and their never-ceasing changes of dynasty.
+The structure of the fundamental economic elements of society remains untouched by the storms which blow up in the cloudy regions of politics._

+_487 - 8_ Series of riffs on use-value in ancient Athenian, Spartan society.